 Dear RHESSI Collaborators,

-Solar activity continues at very low levels.
-The only registered flare
+Solar activity is at extremely low levels.
+The GOES soft X-ray has

 See http://www.SolarMonitor.org for images and